martakisalex/computer-science-journal/programming-languages/javacript.md

 ### Javascript Variables

 Most of the time, a JavaScript application needs to work with information.
 To store and represent this information in the JavaScript codebase, we use variables.
 A variable is a container for a value.

+### Variable Declarations

+To use variables in JavaScript, we first need to create it i.e. declare a variable.
+To declare variables, we use one of the var, let, or const keywords.